apache/skywalking/docs/en/api/query-protocol.md

     searchEndpoint(keyword: String!, serviceId: ID!, limit: Int!): [Endpoint!]! getEndpointInfo(endpointId: ID!): EndpointInfo

+    # Process query
+    # Read process list.
+    listProcesses(duration: Duration!, instanceId: ID!): [Process!]!
+    # Find process according to given ID.
+Return null if not existing.
+    getProcess(processId: ID!): Process
+    # Get the number of matched processes through serviceId, labels
+    # Labels: the matched process should contain all labels
+    #
+    # The return is not a precise number, the process has its lifecycle, as it reboots and shutdowns with time.
+    # The return number just gives an abstract of the scale of profiling that would be applied.
+    estimateProcessScale(serviceId: ID!, labels: [String!]!): Long!

     # Database related meta info.
     getAllDatabases(duration: Duration!): [Database!]!
     getTimeInfo: TimeInfo